Herring-UGAECSE-2920-S22/Class-Instructions/Deliverables/deliverable12.md

 # Deliverable 12
 For Deliverable 12, you will be taking on your third and final checkpoint.
 Differentiating Sounds.
-This check point is the **"Minimum Set to be considered for a A-"** remember that passing this checkpoint does not guarantee you a B but allows you to be eligible for one.
+This check point is the **"Minimum Set to be considered for a A-"** remember that passing this checkpoint does not guarantee you a A- but allows you to be eligible for one.

 ## Differentiating Sounds(D)
 This deliverable will be performed in class, Your team is responsible for the following